Death is inevitable and each individual is responsible for their own salvation

 A few things to know as a new Muslim:

 - Some converts like to start using an Arabic name in addition to or instead of their given name.
-Changing your name, however, is not required.
+Changing your name, however, is not required at all.

 - While you will need to memorize a very small amount of the Arabic Qur’an to correctly say it in the daily prayers, learning the Arabic language is not required.

-- When you are ready, begin to tell your friends, family, and co-workers that you have embraced Islam.
+- Take your time, and when you are ready, begin to tell your friends, family, and co-workers that you have embraced Islam.
 Be patient with them if they express alarm or hostility.
 Don’t forget that there was a time when you, too, knew little about Islam.
-Direct them to this website so they can learn why you chose Islam.
+Direct them to this website so they can learn why you became Muslim and hopefully they do too.

-- While you may be tempted to completely change your lifestyle right away, realize that making slow, deliberate changes will serve you better in the long run.
-And later on, if you wish to visit Mecca to perform Hajj (pilgrimage), make sure to contact your local Islamic Centre or any Mosque prior to booking your trip as only Muslims are allowed in Mecca.
+- And later on, if you wish to visit Mecca to perform Hajj (pilgrimage), make sure to contact your local Islamic Centre or any Mosque prior to booking your trip as only Muslims are allowed in Mecca.
 Any Mosque will pledge for you as long as you can say the Shahada.

-A final message: I’ve dedicated a lot of time and effort to creating this website.
-If you’ve found it helpful on your journey, I’d love for you to reach out and share this good news with me. 😊
+As you can imagine, I have dedicated a lot of time, research and effort to creating this website.
+If you’ve found it helpful in your journey, I’d love for you to reach out and share this good news with me. 😊 [email protected]

-Also, if you feel comfortable and inspired, why not consider making a YouTube video in the future?
+Also, if you feel comfortable and inspired, why not consider making a YouTube or TikTok video in the future?
 It could really inspire others.

-And remember, if you ever face difficulties: Islam is perfect, but Muslims aren’t always! 😉
+And remember, if you ever face difficulties: never forget that Islam is perfect, but Muslims aren’t always! 😉

 May Allah bless you all!